amilash/Product-Development-Process/README.md

 Enjoy.

 p.s.
-Yes, I am available to consult for your organization on process, organizational development, training Product Development Teams and Managers in AGILE, and on specific projects.
+Yes, I am available to consult for your organization on process, organizational development, training Product Development Teams and Managers in AGILE, and for specific projects and product delivery.

 *This work comes from a combination of processes I wrote as Product Management Lead while working at [Monsoon](https://techcrunch.com/2015/07/08/capital-one-acquires-oakland-based-design-and-development-firm-monsoon/), [Kunai](https://www.kunaico.com/), and now for [Raft](https://goraft.tech/), as well as practices I've learned, developed, and taught over my careers worth of sucessful products and projects.
 Leadership from each company mentioned here and I discussed open sourcing the info, I just never had time to before now.
 I'd like to credit [Aaron Cooley](https://github.com/acooley) specifically for his contributions to some of the more technical pieces.*